Study by the ifeu Institute on the carbon footprint of caravanning trips

 CIVD Directive Material Compliance The industry-wide guidelines for material compliance ensure a high standard in the areas of technical requirements, comfort and environmental friendliness.
 Find out more

-Department Environment The CIVD Environment Department is aware of the importance of intact nature for caravanning as a holiday form and pursues the goal of finding environmentally compatible solutions.
-Find out more
+Department Environment The CIVD Environment Department is aware of the importance of an intact natural environment for caravanning as a form of vacation and, together with its members, actively campaigns for environmentally Find out more

 International Disassembly Manual for Motor Caravans The online version of the manufacturer-independent dismantling manual for motor caravans serves as a helpful source for recyclers and disposal companies.
 Find out more